Dan Coppins

 The new EPR law will be brought in on top of the existing PRN system, which was introduced in 1997 with the goal of supporting the UK recycling system and introducing a shared responsibility for the packaging put to market.

 Since the PRN’s introduction, there has been a marked increase in products on the market, as well as the way we consume products – resulting in a significant increase in packaging.
-At the same time, there has been no significant changes to the scheme.
+At the same time, there have been no significant changes to the scheme.

 As a result, a huge financial gap has been created in the collection of waste, which has largely been passed to local councils through tax.